 Mission North Tower in Asheville Recognized by ENR as Best Healthcare Project in the Southeast

-Engineering News-Record (ENR) recently named Mission North Tower in Asheville the Best Healthcare Project in the Southeast.
+In October of 2020, Engineering News-Record (ENR) named Mission North Tower in Asheville the Best Healthcare Project in the Southeast.
 ENR stated, “The 12-story, 615,000-sq-ft concrete surgical tower is Asheville’s largest-ever construction project, providing more than 200 acute and intensive-care rooms, a 79-bay emergency department, and 10 operating suites.”